DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 Congrats, your PR is open!

 Did you have to run `tar_make()` more than once to get the build to complete?
 I set up the repo so that would be likely.
 Note that you *didn't* have to change your code or figure out which targets failed before calling `tar_make()` again - that's the beauty of a formal data pipeline.
-But you *did* (probably) have to call `tar_make()` several times...that's the inefficiency that we'll be tackling in the next issue.
+But you *did* (probably) have to call `tar_make()` several times...that's the inefficiency that we'll be tackling in the next section.
 Stay tuned! :popcorn:

 ### :keyboard: Activity: Get this PR reviewed